Cayetano Martínez

-Cayetano Martínez de Irujo y Fitz-James Stuart, 4th Duke of Arjona, 14th Count of Salvatierra, Grandee of Spain (born 4 April 1963) is a Spanish equestrian.
+Cayetano Martínez de Irujo y Fitz-James Stuart, 4th Duke of Arjona, 14th Count of Salvatierra, GE, OLY (born 4 April 1963) is a Spanish equestrian.
 He competed in equestrian events at the 1992 Summer Olympics.

 He is the current Count of Salvatierra and Duke of Arjona.
 He had been married to the Mexican-born model and TV personality Genoveva Casanova, with whom he has a son and a daughter (twins).
 On 4 October 2025 he married Bárbara Mirjan, who works as a events coordinator.

+Achievements

+Martínez de Irujo achieved what was probably the most important result of his career at the 1992 Summer Olympics in Barcelona, where he finished fourth in the team competition with the Spanish team.
+He also competed at three European Championships, four World Championships, and several Nations Cup events.
+In 2006, he became Spanish show jumping champion with Kesberoy St. Aubert.